 If you choose to use Google Images, Flickr and to a lesser extent 500px you will have to wade through a great number of “snapshots”, to find to the good photos.
 On the upside, you might find a location that has been hidden away from other photographers in general.
 Finally, you are able to see the photos on a map using Flickr.

 Now I have determined that I do actually want to photograph the “flowerpot” on Flowerpot Island.

 step 3- Where and When

 Now I need to figure out where I need to go and when I need to be there.
-This is where your prefered mapping application comes into play.
+This is where your preferred mapping application comes into play.
 Start searching for the location that you have determined you want to go.
-In my case I am looking for Flowerpots on the Bruce Peninsula.
+In my case, I am looking for Flowerpots on the Bruce Peninsula.

 Other websites and Software that I use for mapping…

 - Google Maps Street View if it is available

 - Bing Maps